davidrhoden/thestacks/pages/about.md

 The Story:
 -----

 The Stacks started because I (Dave) was in a pajama-wearing band called [The Sleepy Heads](https://sleepy-heads.bandcamp.com/album/sleepy-heads) that was very good, but contained at least two stubborn people (one being me).
 The other stubborn guy wanted to go in a more rehearsed direction, with _rehearsals_ and _choreography_ and songs that had set running times.
-I wanted to be more spontaneous, with new songs every show, and just let the songs go as long as people stayed out of the chairs.
+I wanted to be more spontaneous, with new songs every show, and just let the songs go as long as people stayed on their feet.

-We broke up, but we had a couple of gigs booked I wanted to play, so I said, "let's start a cover band" just for these two or three gigs.
+The Sleepy Heads broke up over this stubbornness, but we had a couple of gigs booked that I still wanted to play, so I said, "let's start a cover band" just for these two or three gigs.
 (The name <i>The Stacks</i> refers to the "stacks" of records we would be covering.)
 That was about twenty years ago.
 I guess we just forgot to stop.

  Current Stacks:
 -----